johnprovazek/stateparks/README.md

 If you would like to access my website it can be found at [johnprovazek.com/stateparks](https://www.johnprovazek.com/stateparks/).
 If you would like to create a copy of this website for yourself follow along below.

-Once development is complete and thoroughly tested I will create two branches *simplesite* and *pagecrypt*, where it would be best to start your own development.
+Once development is complete and thoroughly tested (mobile is a little broken) I will create two branches *simplesite* and *pagecrypt*, where it would be best to start your own development.
 The *simplesite* branch will not include guest access or [PageCrypt](https://www.maxlaumeister.com/pagecrypt/) and therefore will not be password protected.
 The *pagecrypt* branch will not include guest access but will still be password protected.
 Fork off this repo to start creating your own website and start tracking the state parks you've visited!

 ## Usage